To find a location to receive a vaccine near you, please visit www.vaxfinder.mass.gov.

-A: All you need to bring is a mask that covers your nose and mouth and if you are an eligible minor (16 or 17 years of age), you will need to read and will complete the Pfizer Minor Consent Form to be brought to your scheduled appointment.
+A: All you need to bring is a mask that covers your nose and mouth and if you are an eligible minor (12-17 years of age), you will need to read and will complete the Pfizer Minor Consent Form to be brought to your scheduled appointment.

 Q: Where can I find more information about the Health Center’s efforts related to COVID-19, including testing?